mguz29/Mguz29/README.md

 ## ¡Hi!
 I'm Marlon Guzman👋
 I am a Fullstack JavaScript Developer.
-I did a bootcamp of more than 800 hours. of intensive study that prepared me to work as a Fullstack developer.
+I did the SoyHenry Bootcamp for more than 800 hours. of intensive study that prepared me to work as a Fullstack developer.
 Within the course I learned from the basics to developing an application as a team.
 I started in the world of development relatively recently.
 I was fascinated with what I could create just by writing.
 Today I look for opportunities that help my personal development.
 I am a proactive person, with a good disposition, always willing, respectful and above all, eager to work as a team.

 ## Tech Skills: 💻
 * JavaScript